Willamette Week is in the middle of our most important annual fundraiser. As a local independent news outlet, we need your help.

 Members of the California National Guard touched down in Portland this morning at the direction of the Trump administration, Gov. Tina Kotek confirmed today.
 The deployment comes just one day after a federal judge ruled in Oregon’s favor by blocking the president’s deployment of the Oregon National Guard.

-The move shows Trump’s determination to station troops at the South Portland office of U.S. Immigration and Customs Enforcement, a site of small-scale protests.
-His latest gambit appears intended to circumvent a temporary restraining order issued by U.S. District Judge Karin J. Immergut issued Saturday, which blocked the deployment of 200 Oregon National Guard members to Portland.
+The move shows Trump’s determination to station troops at the South Portland office of U.S. Immigration and Customs Enforcement, the scene of small-scale protests.
+His latest gambit appears intended to circumvent a temporary restraining order issued by U.S. District Judge Karin J. Immergut on Saturday, which blocked the deployment of 200 Oregon National Guard members to Portland.

 Trump has falsely characterized the city as a “war-ravaged” place in need of federal intervention.
-In federal court, the administration argued that leftist protesters were preventing immigration agents from carrying out their duties, a characterization Immergut said was “untethered to facts.”
+In federal court, the administration argued that leftist protesters were preventing immigration agents from carrying out their duties, a characterization Immergut, a Trump appointee, said was “untethered to facts.”

 California Gov. Gavin Newsom posted on X Sunday morning that California would sue over the Oregon deployment.